manticoresoftware/manticoresearch/manual/english/Server_settings/Searchd.md

 Default is `4`.
 Set to `0` to remove the cap, in which case the embeddings library decides how many threads to use (still bounded by the number of free workers).

+If auto-embedding inserts are slow — each row taking hundreds of milliseconds, bulk loads showing embedding timeouts and retries — the cause is almost always the model, not the thread count: local models that do not ship an `.onnx` file run on a much slower CPU path.
+See [Choosing a local embedding model](../Searching/KNN.md#Choosing-a-local-embedding-model).
+Raising this setting does not make a slow model fast and can starve concurrent searches of workers.

 This value can be changed at runtime using `SET GLOBAL embeddings_threads = N` and inspected via `SHOW VARIABLES`.
 For KNN `SELECT` queries it can also be overridden per-query with `OPTION embeddings_threads = N` (see [KNN vector search](../Searching/KNN.md#KNN-vector-search)).

 <!-- intro -->